-You can also list your handmade creations at ArtFire, Handmade at Amazon, or other sites, but prepare to shoulder varying fees attached to each one.
+You can also list your handmade creations at Handmade at Amazon or other sites, but prepare to shoulder varying fees attached to each one.

 From here, you can decide on selling ready-made creations, or opening up your doors to custom orders.

 Here are some awesome examples:

-- You can create video tutorials (and earn from YouTube),
+- You can teach online (and earn from YouTube, Udemy, or Coursera)

-- Share top-secret industry suppliers on your blog (then earn from affiliate commissions),
+- Share top-secret industry suppliers on your blog (then earn from affiliate commissions)

 - Hold your own online sewing workshop (with you pocketing 100% of the profit)

 - Build a members-only community (of course, with membership fees paid to you)

 - Blog about every one of your projects (and earn from Adsense)

 … and so on.
 You get the idea.